Skip to content

 WG Neukölln Listed by dragonforce Ransomware Group

 On April 18, 2026, Berlin housing cooperative WG Neukölln eG appeared on the leak site of the dragonforce ransomware group.
-The organization, which provides affordable apartments, residential projects, and social support to families and individuals in the Neukölln district, had internal files exfiltrated during a ransomware attack.
+The organization, which provides affordable apartments, residential projects, and social support to families and individuals in the Neukölln district, is claimed to have had internal files exfiltrated during a ransomware attack.

 Why This Matters for You and Your Family